harikt/harikt.github.com/source/_posts/2012-03-09-any-design-flaw-for-components-packages-for-symfony2-zf2.markdown

 ---
 layout: post
 title: Is there a design flaw for the Components or Packages made by Symfony2 and Zend Framework 2
-tags: [auraphp, symfony2, zf2, zendframework]
+categories: [auraphp, symfony2, zf2, zendframework]
 published: true
 date: 2012-03-09 04:29
 ---